Submit your application

 - If we need any more information we will contact you to get this before we accept your application is complete (valid).

-- Your application will be registered and allocated to a Planning Case Officer.
+- Your application will be registered and allocated to a Planning Officer.

-- We will write to tell you who your case officer is and when a decision will be made.
+- We will write to tell you who your Planning Officer is and when a decision will be made.

-- The case officer will carry out all the necessary consultations, visit the site and make a recommendation for decision.
+- The Planning Officer will carry out all the necessary consultations, visit the site and make a recommendation for decision.

 Most applications are decided by officers.
 When an application is referred to the Planning Committee, there will be an opportunity for the applicant, an objector and the Parish Council to speak at the meeting before the Committee determines the application.

-All replies are public documents which are available for inspection or can be viewed on the website.
+All application comments are public documents which are available for inspection or can be viewed on the website, but some personal information will be redacted before being published.

 We consider all valid planning applications we receive.
 We encourage applicants or their agents to consider Pre-application discussions before submitting an application.